 Like the other HRMS process, recruiting is an integral part of any organization.
-Recruiting includes many approaches to find recruits, of which referral recruiting is more prominent, and we have included the reasons for it being that important later in this article.
+Recruiting includes many approaches to finding recruits, of which referral recruiting is more prominent, and we have included the reasons for it being that important later in this article.

 Easy To Enhance Employee Engagement

 The main idea behind the referrals is to get employees involved in an important organizational process for a more meaningful purpose.
-Involving all the employees into this program instills a feeling of belongingness and empathy with the company.
+Involving all the employees in this program instills a feeling of belongingness and empathy with the company.

 To support this approach, the company also offers recognition and awards to those employees for their contribution, which motivates them and makes them work longer for the organization.

 When employees recommend one of their excellent friends for the vacant job position in their company, the employer is being offered a chance to increase its own network of experienced and capable humans who can later be mentors.

 Having a wide network helps during recruiting and marketing strategies to find new candidates and customers.